Granny square

 A granny square is a piece of square fabric produced in crochet by working in rounds from the center outward.
-Granny squares are traditionally handmade as crochet cannot be manufactured by machine.
+Granny squares are traditionally handmade as crochet and cannot be manufactured by machine.
 They resemble coarse lace.
 Although there is no theoretical limit to the maximum size of a granny square, crocheters usually create multiple small squares (called "motifs") and assemble the pieces to make clothing, purses, Afghan blankets, and other household textiles.

 Granny square apparel is a cyclical fashion that peaked in the 1970s.
 As Stitch 'n Bitch series author Debbie Stoller describes:

 Although particular color and pattern schemes for granny squares change with time, this class of motif is a staple among crocheters.
 Multicolor granny squares are an effective way to use up small amounts of yarn left over from other projects and basic granny square motifs do not require advanced skills to execute.

 History

-The earliest known example of a traditional granny square, designed by a Mrs. Phelps, was published in the April 5, 1885 edition of Prairie Farmer.
+The earliest known example of a traditional granny square, designed by a Mrs. Phelps, was published in the April 5, 1885, edition of Prairie Farmer.
 She wrote:

 The "crazy work" she refers to is crazy quilting, which was a popular trend at the time.
-During this era, it was traditional for women to use black ribbon on the borders between crazy quilt squares - much like the black borders of a traditional granny square.
+During this era, it was traditional for women to use black ribbon on the borders between crazy quilt squares—much like the black borders of a traditional granny square.

 The granny square motif reappeared in the 1930s, and the pattern was featured in publications such as Fleisher's Afghans.